Affiliate Disclosure: Some links mentioned below are affiliate links, we may earn some amount if you make a purchase.

 Depending upon the permissions assign the receiver will get the message

-Send On Behalf: The ‘from’ address will display that the message was sent on behalf of mailbox owner
+Send On Behalf: The ‘from’ address will display that the message was sent on behalf of the mailbox owner

 Outlook on Web